comp500/CCSnippets/README.md

     disk.random()

 #### Packman
-The packman package for this snippet is `require-api`.
+The packman package for this snippet is `require`.

 ### addrequire
 This is a simple program that makes it easy to add require to a program.
 Simply install it then run it for each of your files: